Jobs that allow you to travel sound simple.

 If you want to avoid weak listings, read Remote Job Scams vs Legit Listings, Red Flags in Job Descriptions, and Resume Farming Job Listings.

-Jobs that let you travel need clear terms.
+Jobs that allow you to travel need clear terms.

 That is the whole issue.